Theodora Stanwell-Fletcher: Career

 Her time in British Columbia was the basis for her book, Driftwood Valley (1946).
-The book, considered her most important work, is written as a journal documenting her and her husband’s, referred to as simply “J.”, life at Tetana Lake, wildlife observations, and musings on the people, animals, wilderness, and their relationships with them.
-More than just detailing expeditions and species identification, the book shows the author’s love of remote areas and the life it contains.
+The book, considered her most important work, is written as a journal documenting her and her husband's, referred to as simply "J.", life at Tetana Lake, wildlife observations, and musings on the people, animals, wilderness, and their relationships with them.
+More than just detailing expeditions and species identification, the book shows the author's love of remote areas and the life it contains.
 As a trained naturalist, she made close observations of animals and their behaviors.
-The book shows her love of adventure and the demanding physical effort needed to live in remote wilderness and also “makes valuable observations on gender-based work roles and the differences between men’s and women’s responses to the wilderness".
+The book shows her love of adventure and the demanding physical effort needed to live in remote wilderness and also "makes valuable observations on gender-based work roles and the differences between men's and women's responses to the wilderness".
 The book won the John Burroughs Medal for distinguished writing in natural history in 1948.

 After the success of her first book, she wrote The Tundra World (1952) which was a fictionalized version of her time in Churchill, Manitoba, Canada on the western shore of Hudson Bay.
 Based primarily on her collegiate work, it was also influenced by a second trip she took in the 1940s to gather more material.
 In the text, Rosamund Reeves serves as both the narrator and the fictionalized Teddy.
 The character Eric Grey is based on John Stanwell-Fletcher.
 This book is also written as a first-person journal with a focus on flora and fauna observations interspersed with the developing relationship between Reeves and Grey.
 It includes travels on Hudson Bay, interactions with settlers, workers, and the native populations.
-This book, like Driftwood Valley, shows “her love for the untouched natural world, appreciation of peace and quiet, [and] upset over humanity’s despoliation of nature”.
+This book, like Driftwood Valley, shows "her love for the untouched natural world, appreciation of peace and quiet, [and] upset over humanity's despoliation of nature".

 In 1956, she published Clear Lands and Icy Seas: A Voyage to the Eastern Arctic.
-This book was based on two summer trips to the Arctic from Montreal, Canada to Churchill via Hudson Bay on a Hudson’s Bay Company steamship.
+This book was based on two summer trips to the Arctic from Montreal, Canada to Churchill via Hudson Bay on a Hudson's Bay Company steamship.
 Because the trip was made on a working steamship, opportunities for land-based wildlife observation were limited to brief supply delivery stops.
 While this book has been praised as having her most developed natural history descriptions and philosophical approach to nature., it is also noted that she is as interested in her fellow passengers as in the nature around her.
 In this book, like The Tundra World, the author fictionalized the names of many of the people.

 Later life

 After splitting with John Stanwell-Fletcher, she remarried first to Lowell Sumner and then to Dr. Philip Hayward Gray.
 While she continued to travel, she never returned to the Driftwood Valley or Lake Tetana.
-After Philip Gray’s death, she returned to her Woodbourne home where she died on January 15, 2000.
-Her family’s land near Dimock, PA was donated to the Nature Conservancy in several gifts beginning in 1956 and is now the Woodbourne Forest Preserve.
+After Philip Gray's death, she returned to her Woodbourne home where she died on January 15, 2000.
+Her family's land near Dimock, Pennsylvania was donated to the Nature Conservancy in several gifts beginning in 1956 and is now the Woodbourne Forest Preserve.